amazeeio/cachalot/README.md

     provider: virtualbox
 ```

-If you want to override the dinghy machine name (e.g. to change it to 'default' so it can work with Kitematic), it can be changed here.
-First, destroy your current dinghy VM and then add the following to your preferences.yml file:
+If you want to override the amazeeio-cachalot machine name (e.g. to change it to 'default' so it can work with Kitematic), it can be changed here.
+First, destroy your current amazeeio-cachalot VM and then add the following to your preferences.yml file:

 ```
 :preferences: